SamuelBismuth/Bayesian_network/README.md

 # What contains the repository?

 This repository include the next folders:
-- paper: In this folder, there is a paper including a proposed improvment of the Variable Elimination Algorithm.
+- paper: In this folder, there is a paper including a proposed improvement of the Variable Elimination Algorithm and the explanation about the heuristic way to ordering the factors.
-- input: In this folder are found the input in txt files.
+- input: In this folder are found the inputs in txt files.
-- output: In this folder are found the output in txt files
+- output: In this folder are found the output in txt files.
 - src: In this folder the source code in java.
+- doc: In this folder all the javadoc of the code.